UlisesAlexanderAM/skillventory/README.md

   - [ ] I can update a place with greater interest link to their website
   - [ ] I can update a place with greater interest link to their job positions page
   - [ ] I can update a place with greater interest link to their LinkedIn page

+- [ ] 9 - Register a new domain

+  As a user, I want to register a new domain, so I can keep track of it.

+  Acceptance criteria:
+  - [ ] I can register a new domain
+    - [ ] The domain has a name

+- [ ] 10 - Retrieve a domain

+  As a user, I want to retrieve a domain, so I can show or update it.

+  Acceptance criteria:
+  - [ ] I can retrieve a domain
+    - [ ] I can retrieve a domain by name
+    - [ ] I can retrieve a domain by id

+- [ ] 11 - I can retrieve all domains

+  As a user, I want to retrieve all domains, so I can show them.

+  Acceptance criteria:
+  - [ ] I can retrieve all domains

+- [ ] 12 - Update a domain

+  As a user, I want to update a domain.

+  Acceptance criteria:
+  - [ ] I can update a domain name